Asteroids and Comets

 3. Has a comet ever hit our moon, and how many?

 Comets impact the moon quite a bit.
-There are a lot of impact craters that you can see on the moon, and that happened from different meteorites, comets, and asteroids hitting the moon.
+There are a lot of impact craters that you can see on the moon.
+They are a result of different meteorites, comets, and asteroids hitting the moon.
 (From Caden at Cynthia Mann Elementary School in Boise)

 4. What was the first ever comet's name?